nam-vuhoang/supermetrics-assignment/README.md

 4. Security:
     - Due to lack of time, authentication and authorization for the frontend and backend were not implemented.
 Hopefully, this is acceptable for this demo project.
     - I assume that the popular frameworks such as **Next.js** or **Apollo Server** are reliable enough and do not have serious vulnerabilities.
-5. Testing:
+5. Unit test:
-    - Unit test: On the one hand, the test coverage for the backend is almost 100%.
+    - On the one hand, the test coverage for the backend is almost 100%.
 On the other hand, I implemented only a few unit tests for the frontend because two reasons.
 First, its business logic classes were copied from similar backend test cases.
 Second, I don’t have experience with writing automatic tests for React yet.
-    - Test environment: I am aware that testing in the *production* environment is important for real projects, especially because **Next.js** behaves differently in the *development* and *production* environments.
-However, I tested the application only in the *development* environment.
-Hopefully, this fact can be accepted here.